It's Not All About Me But This Bit Is!

 I remember leaving work on Friday evenings, excited about the weekend and then waking up on Saturday morning, knowing that I only had two days off work and already starting to dread Monday morning.

-It didn't matter what I was doing, at the back of my mind I was worried about Monday and I robbed myself of my weekends because I hated my corporate job so much.
+It didn't matter what I was doing, at the back of my mind I was worried about Monday and I robbed myself of my weekends because I hated my job so much.

 My partner Kev was so supportive but wasn’t enjoying his weekends either, especially when I’d spend all day Sunday stressing out about going to work the next day.